tcawlfield/vote-sim-studies/content/articles/center-squeeze/index.md

 result looks extremely promising.
 There are wiggles out at the fringes, but the right-side Y axis is autoscaled.
 You're looking at 1% deviations!
 And I don't think it's the voting method causing this.
-These fringe effects co down when I increase the number of simulated voters.
+These fringe effects go down when I increase the number of simulated voters.
 It's why I ran with 100,000 voters.
 The cause of this, I'm fairly certain, is related to the variance of the mean being smaller than the variance of the median.
 Condorcet can elect a more-fringe candidate when the *median* of the voters' positions fluctuates to one side or the other, but the maximum utility candidate is more-fringe when the *mean* of the voters has fluctuated.
-I can show this qualitatively, but I have not yet worked out this explanation qualitatively.
+I can show this qualitatively, but I have not yet worked out this explanation quantitatively.

 ## Other voting methods -- Show me **all** the graphs!